BobbydpStrange/Telemetry-Final/Automated_Releases.md

      ![catch and handle request](images/Automated_1.png)

 2. __Name the workflow and have it run on tags__
-     - Name speifies the name of that section that will show up on GitHub.
+     - Name specifies the name of that section that will show up on GitHub.
 These can be named anything as long as you know and understand what it is and does.
      - On push will always start the file and specify that what is to come next will happen whenever the project is pushed.
-For instance, in the following image we are specifying when ever pushed on the master branch or a version tag is made with the same format this file will run.
+For instance, in the following image, we are specifying whenever pushed on the master branch or a version tag is made with the same format this file will run.

      ![catch and handle request](images/Automated_2.png)
      - You will also want to make sure to add the environment.

      ![catch and handle request](images/Automated_3.png)
 3. __Add the jobs you want to do__
      - Jobs are the tasks the file will do.
-For instance, the first job in this image is build and runs on ubuntu-latest.
+For instance, the first job in this image is built and runs on Ubuntu-latest.
 This job has specific steps that we have given it to do.
-When the file runs the system will go through each item in a job and if there is any exception or error that happends on the steps the job will fail.
-Just because a job fails however doesn't meant that the whole workflow has failed unless everything depends on that one job.
+When the file runs the system will go through each item in a job and if there is any exception or error that happens on the steps the job will fail.
+Just because a job fails however doesn't mean that the whole workflow has failed unless everything depends on that one job.

      ![catch and handle request](images/Automated_4.png)
      - If another job needs another one it will need the `needs:` header along with the name of that job.
-For instance this image is referencing *line 15* in the previous image.
+For instance, this image is referencing *line 15* in the previous image.

      ![catch and handle request](images/Automated_5.png)
      -

 4. __Check file paths and net versions__
-     - a problem that can occur if your not careful is if your dotnet versions arn't the same as the one for the project.
+     - a problem that can occur if you're not careful is if your dotnet versions aren't the same as the one for the project.

 5. __Push origin/Pull__
-     - To push your file so your workflow will run you can simply push to github and this can be in terminal.
+     - To push your file so your workflow will run you can simply push it to GitHub and this can be in the terminal.
 If you are using tabs I would suggest using the following terminal commands.
           ```c#
           //This will simply push to a specific branch
           git add .